czyarl/P-tuning-v2-jittor/README.md

 # Reproduction of P-tuning-v2 on RoBERTa, GLM and GPT

-This is the reproduction version of [P-tuning-v2](https://arxiv.org/abs/2110.07602), modified from the original version.
+This is the reproduction version of [P-tuning-v2](https://arxiv.org/abs/2110.07602), modified from the [official code](https://github.com/THUDM/P-tuning-v2).

 This folder contains the PyTorch & Jittor version of the reproduction code.